Carson McCullers: Career

 Maxim Lieber was McCullers's literary agent in 1938 and intermittently thereafter.
 In 1940, at the age of 23, writing in the Southern Gothic or perhaps Southern realist traditions, McCullers completed her first novel, The Heart Is a Lonely Hunter.
-(The title was suggested by her editor and was taken from a Fiona MacLeod poem, "The Lonely Hunter").
+The title was suggested by her editor and was taken from the poem "The Lonely Hunter" by the Scottish poet Fiona MacLeod.
 At the time the novel was thought to suggest an anti-Fascist message.

-After completing The Heart is a Lonely Hunter in 1939 (then titled The Mute), McCullers and her husband moved to Fayetteville, North Carolina, where she completed Reflections in a Golden Eye (then titled Army Post) in the span of two months.
+After completing The Heart Is a Lonely Hunter in 1939 (then titled The Mute), McCullers and her husband moved to Fayetteville, North Carolina, where she completed Reflections in a Golden Eye (then titled Army Post) in the span of two months.
 She sold the book to Harper's Bazaar for five hundred dollars in August 1940.
 It was published in two parts in the magazine in October and November.

-With influences such as Isak Dinesen, Dostoyevsky, Chekhov, and Tolstoy, she published eight books; the best known are The Heart Is a Lonely Hunter (1940), Reflections in a Golden Eye (1941) and The Member of the Wedding (1946).
+With influences such as Isak Dinesen, Dostoevsky, Chekhov, and Tolstoy, she published eight books; the best known are The Heart Is a Lonely Hunter (1940), Reflections in a Golden Eye (1941) and The Member of the Wedding (1946).
 The novella The Ballad of the Sad Café (1951) depicts loneliness and the pain of unrequited love; at the time of its writing, McCullers was a resident at Yaddo, the artists' colony in Saratoga Springs, New York.

 In The Member of the Wedding, McCullers describes the feelings of a young girl at her brother's wedding.
 The Broadway stage adaptation of the novel had a successful run in 1950–51 and was produced by the Young Vic in London in September 2007.
 The original production won the New York Drama Critics' Circle Award for the best play of the season.